Burlington Transit: Fares

 With a Presto card, teenagers ride free from 6 pm to end of service on weekdays and all-day on weekends, while seniors can ride fare free all-day everyday.
-Teenagers and adults can ride Burlington Transit for free after 40 full fare rides paid per calendar month.
+Under the fare capping program, teenagers ride free after 20 paid trips in a calendar month from the start of service in the morning until 6pm on weekdays while adults ride for free after 40 full fare rides paid per calendar month.
 Children ages 12 and under can ride fare-free on Burlington Transit when they use their child concession Presto card or when accompanied by a fare-paying customer.

 Riders paying by cash (or, in some cases, special purpose paper tickets) can request a paper transfer from the bus driver; for riders using Presto cards or credit/debit cards, the transfer is automatically recorded on the card.
-They are valid for two hours from the time of boarding the first bus and can be used to transfer between Burlington Transit (BT) buses in any direction – as well as to transfer to neighbouring Oakville Transit and Hamilton Street Railway buses – without having to pay another fare.
+They are valid for two hours from the time of boarding the first bus and can be used to transfer between Burlington Transit (BT) buses in any direction – as well as to transfer to other neighbouring local municipal transit services across the Greater Toronto and Hamilton Area such as MiWay, Oakville Transit and Hamilton Street Railway buses – without having to pay another fare.

-Riders transferring from GO Transit to BT buses receive free admission when they show their valid GO ticket or transit pass to the driver or when swiping the Presto card, credit or debit card.
+Riders transferring from GO Transit to BT buses receive free admission when they show their valid GO ticket or day pass to the driver or when swiping the Presto card, credit or debit card.
 Passengers transferring from BT to GO Transit services will be reimbursed the difference between the BT fare and the co-fare discount upon disembarking GO Transit.